Elizabeth (Libby) EllisManaging Principal, New York

-Libby has a particular interest in issues related to the intersection between commercial and not-for-profit culture, creative district planning, and the financial aspects of the arts and creative industries.
-She received her B.A. in art history from the Honors College at Kent State University and did her graduate work in art history and comparative literature at Indiana University.
-Prior to joining AEA, Libby worked as an independent arts consultant and began her career in development at MOCA Cleveland and The Cleveland Orchestra.
+Libby received her B.A. in art history from the Honors College at Kent State University and did her graduate work in art history and comparative literature at Indiana University.
+Prior to joining AEA, she worked as an independent arts consultant and began her career in development at MOCA Cleveland and The Cleveland Orchestra.

 Libby serves on the Board of SculptureCenter in New York City.